Lee's Summit, Missouri: Parks and recreation

 The James A. Reed Memorial Wildlife Area is located just outside of Lee's Summit.
 It is 3084 acre and includes human-made lakes along with woodlands, native flora plantings, and many deer and turkeys.
 People engage in fishing, hunting, hiking, birdwatching, outdoor photography, picnicking, cycling, and boating there.

 Six large human-made lakes and several smaller lakes are located in and around Lee's Summit.
 People engage in a variety of activities on these lakes such as swimming, fishing, jet skiing, canoeing, and boating.

 Government

 Lee's Summit is a charter and council-manager form of government, represented by a mayor and a city council.
 The city council appoints a city manager.
 Each of the four districts are represented by two councilmembers whose terms are staggered and expire every four years.
 No councilmember may serve more than two consecutive terms.
-The mayor is William A. Baird.
+The mayor is Beto Lopez.
+Municipal elections in Lee's Summit are nonpartisan.